elmtree-askmo/cloudcannon-app/content/learn/health-studies/what-are-the-distinguishing-characteristics-of-hodgkins-lymphoma.md

 url: /learn/health-studies/questions/what-are-the-distinguishing-characteristics-of-hodgkins-lymphoma
 score: -1.0
 related_article1:
-    id: 166318
+    id: 166311
+    title: >-
-    title: What is the significance of the Philadelphia chromosome in leukemia?
+        What is the role of chemotherapy in the treatment of lymphoma?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-is-the-significance-of-the-philadelphia-chromosome-in-leukemia
+    url: /learn/health-studies/questions/what-is-the-role-of-chemotherapy-in-the-treatment-of-lymphoma
 related_article2:
-    id: 166302
+    id: 166317
-    title: How does the consolidation phase differ from the induction phase in leukemia treatment?
+    title: >-
+        What is the mechanism of action of chemotherapy in cancer treatment?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-does-the-consolidation-phase-differ-from-the-induction-phase-in-leukemia-treatment
+    url: /learn/health-studies/questions/what-is-the-mechanism-of-action-of-chemotherapy-in-cancer-treatment
 related_article3:
-    id: 166298
+    id: 166308
+    title: >-
-    title: What are the symptoms of bone marrow overcrowding in leukemia?
+        What are the clinical manifestations of lymph node enlargement in lymphoma?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-are-the-symptoms-of-bone-marrow-overcrowding-in-leukemia
+    url: /learn/health-studies/questions/what-are-the-clinical-manifestations-of-lymph-node-enlargement-in-lymphoma
 related_article4:
-    id: 166307
+    id: 166311
-    title: How do solid tumors form in lymphoma?
+    title: >-
+        What is the role of chemotherapy in the treatment of lymphoma?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-do-solid-tumors-form-in-lymphoma
+    url: /learn/health-studies/questions/what-is-the-role-of-chemotherapy-in-the-treatment-of-lymphoma
 related_article5:
-    id: 166311
+    id: 166298
+    title: >-
-    title: What is the role of chemotherapy in the treatment of lymphoma?
+        What are the symptoms of bone marrow overcrowding in leukemia?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-is-the-role-of-chemotherapy-in-the-treatment-of-lymphoma
+    url: /learn/health-studies/questions/what-are-the-symptoms-of-bone-marrow-overcrowding-in-leukemia
 ---

 &nbsp;